-Hierarchical to: Dependencies: No other components FIA_UID.1 Timing of identification: fulfilled by FIA_UID.1/PACE .
-FIA_UAU.1.1 /PACE The TSF shall allow to establish the communication channel, carrying out the PACE Protocol according to [ICAO-TR-SAC]. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS to identify themselves by selection of the authentication key to carry out the Chip Authentication Protocol y 1 according to ITR-FAG
+Dependencies: FIA\UID.1 Timing of identification: fulfilled by FIA\UID.1/PACE.

+FIA\UAU.1.1 The TSF shall allow

+1. to establish the communication channel,

+2. carrying out the PACE Protocol according to [ICAO-9303],

+3. to read the Initialization Data if it is not disabled by TSF according to FMT\MTD.1/INI\DIS to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC]

-- b. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC] on behalf of the user to be performed before the user is authenticated.
+4. to identify themselves by selection of the authentication key on behalf of the user to be performed before the user is authenticated.

+5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC]